petabyt/rim/README.md

 # Rim
 *Retained &larr; Immediate Mode*

-Rim is an immediate-mode UI library that renders down to native retained-mode widgets.
+Rim is an UI library that translates immediate-mode UI calls into a retained-mode UI tree.
-It's able to do this using a [virtual DOM](https://en.wikipedia.org/wiki/Virtual_DOM) to diff UI trees and apply changes to a native toolkit window in real time.
+It's able to do this using a [virtual DOM](https://en.wikipedia.org/wiki/Virtual_DOM) that diffs UI trees and applies changes to a window using a native toolkit (such as GTK, Cocoa, etc)

-If that doesn't make sense to you, imagine [React.js](https://react.dev/) but:
-- Replace Javascript with C
-- Replace JSX with imgui
-- Replace HTML/CSS with GTK, Cocoa, or any other UI toolkit

-That's what Rim is.
+It's very similar to react.js, but provides a imgui-like API rather than something like JSX.

 ## Example
 ```